Samuel Brenyah

-Samuel Brenyah (born 27 January 1960) is a Ghanaian politician and a member of the First Parliament of the Fourth Republic representing the Nsuta/Kwamang Constituency in the Ashanti Region of Ghana.
+Samuel Brenyah (born 27 January 1960) is a Ghanaian politician and a member of the First Parliament of the Fourth Republic representing the Nsuta-Kwamang-Beposo Constituency in the Ashanti Region of Ghana.
 He represented the constituency on the ticket of the National Democratic Congress.

 Early life and education

 Samuel Brenyah was born on 27 January 1960 at Sekyere Kwamang in the Ashanti Region of Ghana.
 He attended Opoku Ware School and the University of Ghana where he obtained his Bachelor of Arts in linguistics.
 He also attended the University of Ouagadougou and obtained a Higher School Certificate.

 Politics

-Samuel Brenyah was elected into parliament on the ticket of the National Democratic Congress for the Nsuta-Kwamang Constituency in the Ashanti Region of Ghana during the 1992 Ghanaian parliamentary election.
+Samuel Brenyah was elected into parliament on the ticket of the National Democratic Congress for the Nsuta-Kwamang-Beposo Constituency in the Ashanti Region of Ghana during the 1992 Ghanaian parliamentary election.

 Career

-He is a former member of parliament for the Nsuta-Kwamang Constituency and a linguist by profession.
+He is a former member of parliament for the Nsuta-Kwamang-Beposo Constituency and a linguist by profession.